< Previous family introduction

 Propeamussiids

-number of species worldwide as 150, but it can be expected that more will be discovered because of their seldom-sampled deep water habitat.
+The Propeamussiidae is a family of generally small, deep sea, often fragile bivalves.
+Huber (2010) gave the number of species worldwide as 150, but it can be expected that more will be discovered because of their seldom-sampled deep water habitat.
 They occur worldwide, including in the Arctic and Antarctic, but about half of the species occur in the Indo-West Pacific.
 Most species live in the bathyal zone (200-2000 m depth) with some extending into the abyssal zone (below 2000 m).

-Members of his family are very unusual in being carnivorous, a method of feeding rarely developed in bivalves.
+Members of this family are very unusual in being carnivorous, a method of feeding rarely developed in bivalves.
 Morton & Thurston (1989) found that prey consisted of foraminiferans, minute crustaceans and molluscan veliger larvae, which are caught in an inrush of water to the mantle cavity and pushed to the mouth by the foot.

 Most of the NSW species have a well-developed byssal notch, implying that they attach by a byssus to the substrate, but no observations are available of them alive.